(For a downloadable pdf of this document,).

 Q: Where do I send my transcripts?

 A: Transcripts are now uploaded electronically; we do not accept hard copies of transcripts.
 You can scan and upload unofficial copies of your transcripts for the application process.
 Admitted students will be asked to send a hard copy of their official transcripts to the Graduate School after admission.
+DO NOT MAIL YOUR TRANSCRIPTS TO THE GRADUATE SCHOOL OR THE OCCUPATIONAL THERAPY PROGRAM.

 Q: Where do I send my letters of recommendation?